 - is an order that ends any period of suspension/revocation, and

-- allows a driver to resume driving.
+- allows you to resume driving.

 - increased insurance rates, and